rpgreview/papersandpaychecks/pnp.md

 Charisma: Charisma is a combination personality, popularity, appearance, and social status.
 Charisma modifiers are used in a large variety of social skills, as well as tests for loyalty of friends and associates.
 It does not, however, contribute significantly to secondary skills.

 ## 1.4 Professions

+"Papers and Paychecks" has six character professions, each of which has a related primary characteristic.
+The player chooses which character profession they belong to and in most cases will select the profession with that primary characterstic.
+Not only are many of the character's activities most successful with that related value, but they will also receive a pay bonus.

+The professions, and their related primary characteristic, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Constitution)., Manager (Charisma).
+The pay bonus or penalty they receive is equal to ten times the characteristic bonus as a percentage.
+That is, a Labourer with the extraordinary Strenth of 18, would receive a 40% bonus in their paycheck.

+As with other classic games, "Papers and Paychecks" is a "gold piece system", but in reverse.
+Whereas in traditional RPGs one received "experience points" for acquring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.

+This is also a "class and level" game.
+The "classes" are, of course, represented by the various professions.
+Unlike however traditional games, the "class" is not a straight-jacket which restricts the character, in "Papers and Paychecks" the profession is a flexible set of options.
+Characters may also change their profession as they wish, and often a character will have multiple professions representing a change in employment (e.g., a level 4 Labourer and level 6 Tradesperson).
+The character will receive the payrate according to the work that they are currently doing.
+If this sounds unfair, ask a migrant cleaner with a PhD in nuclear physics how they feel about it.

+Each character has a level, representing their pay band and the base net wages that they receive.
+This level is determined by how many "projects" that they have completed, a "project" being the equivalent of a "scenario" in a fantasy RPG.
+On average, a character can expect to participate in one project per annum.
+Different professions have different starting ages, different rates of pay, and different rates of advancement.

 - Labourer (muscle): STR